accoffin12/-streaming-05-smart-smoker/README.md

         #ch.queue_delete(foodA_queue)
         #ch.queue_delete(foodB_queue)
 ```
-These were deactivated in order to send messages to the queue without the queue deleting after the message was sent.
+These were deactivated to send messages to the queue without the queue deleting after the message was sent.

 # 8. Developing Consumer
-For this project multiple consumers were created.
-The reason was to seperate the temperatures based on which sensor was producing the reading.
-That way it is possible to track each sensor independtly.
-With independent tracking it allows us to focus on each sensor and possibly stream the data into a seperate file later.
+For this project, multiple consumers were created.
+The reason was to separate the temperatures based on which sensor was producing the reading.
+That way it is possible to track each sensor independently.
+Independent tracking focuses on each sensor and possibly stream the data into a separate file later.
 The Consumers for this project are based on a Base Code provided by Dr. Case called "v2_listening_worker.py" from the [streaming-04-multiple-consumers](ttps://github.com/denisecase/streaming-04-multiple-consumers).
 Samples of the v2_listening_worker.py can be found in the BaseCode_Samples folder, along with the Producer base code.

 To explain the process applied to the consumers we will examine the smoker_listening_workerV1.py.
-The rest of the Consumers were developed utilizing a similar format with the exception of queue based names and deque lengths:
+The rest of the Consumers were developed utilizing a similar format with the exception of queue-based names and deque lengths:
 ```
 # Deque Maxlen for each Consumer
 # Smoker = 5/2 = 2.5 minute window